 About Andrea Wojcik

-I am a PhD candidate at Maastricht University (promoted by Professor Harro van Lente) working on the Making Clinical Sense project.
-At the university, I am part of the Department of Technology and Society Studies (TSS) as well as the ‘Media Technologies’ research line within the Maastricht University Science, Technology & Society Studies (MUSTS) research group.
-During my PhD I will engage in ethnographic research at the University for Development Studies’ medical school in Tamale, Ghana in order to investigate the role of educational technologies and the body in training doctors’ physical examination skills.More about Andrea
+I am a PhD candidate at Maastricht University working on the Making Clinical Sense project.
+At the university, I am part of the Department of Society Studies as well as the Maastricht University Science, Technology & Society Studies (MUSTS) research group.
+I have conducted ethnographic research at the University for Development Studies’ medical school in Tamale, Ghana with a focus on how medical students learn to touch and feel as part of their physical examination of patients.

 Fieldwork for the Making Clinical Sense project: Tamale, Ghana

 About Anna Harris

 I pursue an approach to the social study of medicine that is grounded in ethnographic studies of contemporary medical practices, my clinical experience working in hospitals, and collaborations with historians, doctors, artists, museum specialists and craftspeople.
 My research spans the fields of anthropology, science and technology studies, medical education and medical humanities and health sociology.
 My empirical cases focus on the anthropology and history of technological medical practices, especially concerning questions of sensorality, embodiment and learning.
 I also write about hospital infrastructures (see my blog www.pneumaticpost.blogspot.com and my twitterfeed @pneumaticpost).
 I have held research posts at Maastricht University, University of Exeter and the University of Melbourne, and been a visiting researcher at the University of Amsterdam, McGill University, RMIT (Melbourne), Brocher Foundation and the Max Planck Institute for the History of Science.
 I am currently a member of the Global Young Academy, and the Maastricht Young Academy.